tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

 - Gameplay Changes:
     - Augmentation Changes
         - Aggressive Defense System:
-            - Can now target Darts (including tranquilisers) as well as explosives
             - Will no longer display explosives which aren't detonated, so it can't be used to detect placed grenades at long range anymore
+                - Will instead continue to display destroyed projectiles on the HUD for a second or so after they are destroyed.
             - Now only beeps once per 2 seconds, to prevent annoying constant beeping
-            - Will continue to display destroyed projectiles on the HUD for a second or so after they are destroyed.
+            - Range increased from 340/480/640/800 to 400/600/800/1000
+            - Added Player Damage Reduction for projectiles detonated by ADS.
+Reduces damage from projectiles by 20%/30%/40%/50%
     - Hacking Overhaul
         - Bypassing Turrets now requires Advanced hacking, as in Vanilla.
         - Hacked Cameras and Turrets will "reboot" and become re-enabled again after 2 minutes (plus an additional 2 minutes for each level of the Hacking skill)